NOTE ON TICKETS: Tickets for most events can be purchased at the ticket booth at the corner of Main and Franklin near the Grandstand seating entrance.

 Pella City Tour

-The founder of Pella’s beautiful home just north of Central Park; currently undergoing renovations and restoration.
+The founder of Pella’s beautiful home just north of Central Park; currently undergoing renovations and restoration but should be open by Tulip Time 2020 ($8 for adults, $5 youth (ages 5-18)!
 Beautiful gardens behind the home are free and open to the public.

 Located at 608 Lincoln Street, the Thomas F. and Nancy Tuttle Log House is the oldest building in Pella and is preserved and maintained by Historic Pella Trust.
 The cabin is a wood, 1.5 story “single-pen” (one room dwelling), originally constructed in 1843 with walls made of square hewn walnut logs about 6×6 inches.
 Tours 9 am-5 pm. $3 for adult and $5 for family.